Vincit/objection-graphql/README.md

 # Very much work in progress

 If you still want to try this out, here is a standalone app for your pleasure.
 Just copy this into a file in the project root, and run it with a ES6 capable node version.
+Remember to run `npm install` in the root first.

 ```js
 const SchemaBuilder = require('./lib/SchemaBuilder');